monodot/knowledge-base/_articles/loki.md

 #### Using Google Cloud Storage as a backend

-To use a Google Cloud Storage Bucket to store chunks, you need to provide authentication, which is usually either one of these:
+To use a Google Cloud Storage Bucket to store chunks, you need to provide authentication, which is usually via one of these two methods:

 - Application Default Credentials (ADC)